 The immune system is the body's defense against infection and cancer.
-It is a network of cells and organs that defend the body from foreign substances called "antigens."
-Antigens are substances such as chemicals, bacteria and viruses.
-Antigens in the body stimulate the immune system to make antibodies that target the toxic material enabling immune system cells to identify and kill infected cells.
-This is the body's "immune response" to antigens.
+It is a network of cells and organs that defend the body from foreign substances.
+An antigen is a marker (usually a protein or sugar) that tells the immune system if something is harmful (foreign) or not.
+Antigens are found on viruses, bacteria, tumors and normal cells in the body.
+Antigens stimulate the immune system to make antibodies that target and destroy harmful (foreign) agents.
+This is known as the body's "immune response."

 Lymphocytes are a type of white blood cell.
-These cells form part of the body's complex immune system.
-These cells respond to foreign organisms and help fight cancer.
-Lymphocytes are found primarily in the lymph nodes and the spleen, in other lymphatic organs including the bone marrow and the thymus, and in the lymphatic channels.
+Like other white blood cells, they help the body fight off infections.
+Lymphocytes are mainly found in the lymph nodes, spleen, bone marrow, thymus and some other parts of the lymphatic system.
 Some lymphocyte cells enter the bloodstream.
 There are three major types of lymphocytes: T lymphocytes (T cells), B lymphocytes (B cells) and natural killer (NK) cells.
-B lymphocytes make the antibodies that recognize and target antigens.
+B lymphocytes make antibodies that recognize and target antigens.
 B lymphocytes are found in the bone marrow and other parts of the lymphatic system.
 T lymphocytes mature in the thymus and have several functions, including helping B lymphocytes make antibodies against invasive organisms and killing infected cells in the body.
 Natural killer cells can also attack cancer cells and eliminate viruses.